 5. See the cleanest inland body of water in the Philippines

 Yes, you read it right.
-Lake Lohon’s 300-hectare wide body of water, which sits at 1,756 metres above sea level, has been hailed as the cleanest inland body of water in the country — so clean that you can actually drink it straight from the lake.
+Lake Holon’s 300-hectare wide body of water, which sits at 1,756 meters above sea level, has been hailed as the cleanest inland body of water in the country — so clean that you can actually drink it straight from the lake.
 No kidding!

-No less than the Philippine government awarded Lake Holon that title and it happened twice — first in 2003 and then 2004.
-Furthermore, it was also named one of the world’s “Top 100 Sustainable Destinations” by Green Destinations, global non-profit foundation that promotes sustainable tourism.
+No less than the Philippine government awarded Lake Holon that title, and it happened twice — first in 2003 and then in 2004.
+Furthermore, it was also named one of the world’s “Top 100 Sustainable Destinations” by Green Destinations, a global non-profit foundation that promotes sustainable tourism.

 Photo: Jirasupiter